Legal

 Appointments: If you need to make an appointment or cancel/reschedule an appointment, please call our office or message me via your Patient Fusion portal as soon as possible, as there may be a wait before your doctor has an opening.
 Except in the event of serious illness or an emergency, you will be charged $150 for appointments you miss or change less than 24 business hours in advance.
 Anticipate that we will want to see you periodically, as this is necessary for us to provide you the best possible treatment.

 The default appointment is online at doxy.me/emilydeansMD or you can expect a phone call at the time of your appointment.
-I am opening up my home office as of May 15, 2023, where I can be seen in person, but this must be arranged ahead of time.
-I will call you personally a few days ahead of the appointment if it is in person to give instructions for how to get to my office and where to park.
+I am seeing people in my home office in person by pre-arrangement.
+Please call if you have questions about this before your appointment.
 The outside separate entrance to the new office is still under construction which is why I'm limiting in person visits to those who must for DEA regulations and those who need one.

 Emergencies: If you are feeling imminently unsafe or medically ill, please contact or go to your nearest emergency room.
 You can have the emergency room physician contact me.

 Confidentiality: All information discussed within sessions is confidential and will not be revealed to anyone without your permission, except where disclosure is required by law (such as when there is reasonable suspicion of child or elder abuse, or concern that you might be of imminent danger to yourself or others).
 Medical records can be subpoenaed during certain legal proceedings.
-Also, insurers often request clinical information before they will process a claim.
 Recently, the federal government has ordered that doctors' offices make a report if we discover evidence of identity theft.
 We do maintain a confidential medical record of your treatment on our office computers.
 The records are backed up offsite with security protocols similar to those used for financial/banking records.

 If at any time during your treatment you change your name, address, phone number at home or work, please inform me immediately.